Electric Youth (album): Reception

+tough as a pop star in the future.
+This record should continue her huge success."

+Rolling Stone praised the album, stating that "Electric Youth sounds so bright and giddy that one could easily dismiss Debbie as just a kinder; gentler teen idol for the waning Eighties.
+That would be a mistake, if only because Gibson writes her own material.
+This eighteen-year-old New Yorker is heir to the great tradition of the Brill Building...the best pop music always mirrors its time, and anyone who's interested in a jolt of the here and now during this era of cultural nostalgia should plug into Electric Youth."

+Spin commented that "hidden inside the chirpy, MIDI-ized backing tracks is an insurgent message that will have a greater emotional impact on current culture than a truckload of Tracy Chapman's...it would be impossible for radio to ignore Debbie.
+Either on her own, or in conjunction with arranger-producer Fred Zarr, she rings the cash register of mass-market radio, sounding sometimes like a young Olivia Newton-John and at other moments ("Lost In Your Eyes") like a hybrid of Karen Carpenter and Barbara Streisand."

+AllMusic concedes that "the result is slickly produced teen pop, like her debut, but it's not as squeaky clean or as compulsively likeable.
+"Lost in Your Eyes" is a pretty ballad that showcases her songwriting skills, her clear voice, and her talent on the piano.
+"Electric Youth" is a bouncy, frenetic song that is ridiculously sing-alongable...It's teen pop at its best: it makes you feel young, it makes you want to sing, it makes you want to fall in love."

 Commercial success

 In the US, the album was certified 2× Platinum by the RIAA and sold over 4 million copies worldwide.
 Gibson promoted the album with "The Electric Youth World Tour" in 1989.
 In parallel with the album, she created an Electric Youth perfume under Revlon, and various makeup essentials for young girls through Natural Wonder Cosmetics, one of her sponsors at the time, distributed throughout the U.S.

 The album also inspired an original stage musical of the same name which premiered at the Starlight Dinner Theatre (formerly Mark Two Dinner Theatre) in Orlando, Florida.
 Dean Parker wrote the book and Gibson co-produced.

 Reissues

 The album was included in the 2017 box set We Could Be Together, with seven remixes as bonus tracks.

 A special four-disc digipack edition was released by Cherry Red Records on November 26, 2021.
 This release includes two remix CDs and a DVD containing the album's four music videos and the live video Live Around the World.